wilkinsonlab/FLAIR-GG/Onboarding/Organisation.md

 ## ![](https://placehold.jp/17/ffffff/000000/20x20.png?text=O) Identifier
 An identification of your organisation.
-We recommend using the ROR standard to identify your organisation.
+We recommend using the ROR standard to identify your organisation, or the link to your FAIR Data Point.

 *Example:*
 https://w3id.org/bgv-fdp